-In the last hundred years, dogs have become even more than a best friend for millions of people — they are an integral part of living their everyday life.
+In the last hundred years, dogs have become even more than best friends for millions of people- they are an integral part of living their everyday lives.

 They serve as guides for people with vision impairment.
-They are trained to alert people with severe medical issues like epilepsy and diabetes.
+The dogs are trained to alert people with severe medical issues like epilepsy and diabetes.
 They are even being trained to support disabled veterans.

-According to an infographic from the University of Nevada-Reno, there are more than 3.8 million veterans who have a service-connected disability, such as a loss of limb that inhibits mobility and/or PTSD which can be debilitating to adjusting to civilian life.
+According to an infographic from the University of Nevada-Reno, more than 3.8 million veterans have a service-connected disability, such as a limb loss that inhibits mobility and PTSD, which can be debilitating to adjusting to civilian life.

-People who own service dogs already know how important it is to make sure their dog is impeccably taken care of and kept as healthy as can be.
+People who own service dogs already know how important it is to ensure their dog is impeccably taken care of and kept as healthy as possible.

-If you are looking into getting a service dog for yourself or a family member, you need to make sure you are ready to care for one.
-While all dogs should be well cared for, because of the vital and often life-saving assistance that service dogs provide, extra special care needs to be taken.
+If you are looking into getting a service dog for yourself or a family member, you must ensure you are ready to care for one.
+While all dogs should be well cared for, because of the vital and often life-saving assistance dogs provide, extra special care needs to be taken.